Unseen

 Picture series

-I (Bumblebee) make my way to the first flowerbed, checking which flower heads haven’t already been visited.
-I hover and land on the first one, extending my long tongue to sip nectar and store the pollen on my legs before moving to the next.
+The Bumblebee makes his way to the first flowerbed, checking which flower heads haven’t already been visited.
+He hovers and lands on the first one, extending his long tongue to sip nectar and store the pollen on his legs before moving to the next.

 The Common Carder Bumblebee is led by the scent of pollen and nectar, flying from bloom to bloom, creating a zigzag path.